-The amount of debt you have is one of the biggest factors that goes into your credit score; your level of debt is 30% of your credit score.
+The amount of debt you have is one of the biggest factors that go into your credit score; your level of debt is 30% of your credit score.
 The credit scoring calculation considers your credit utilization—the ratio between your credit card balance and your credit limit—for each of your credit cards and your overall credit utilization.
-The higher your credit card balances are relative to your credit limit, the more it hurts your credit score.
+The higher your credit card balances are, relative to your credit limit, the more it hurts your credit score.
 Maxed-out and over-the-limit card balances are the worst of all.

 Your credit score also takes into account how close your loan balance is to the original loan amount.
 Paying your loan balances is better for your credit score.

-Carrying a lot of debt, especially high credit card debt hurts your credit score and your ability to get approved for new credit cards and loans.
+Carrying a lot of debt, especially high credit card debt, hurts your credit score and your ability to get approved for new credit cards, loans, and an increased credit limit.
 Even if your debt-to-income ratio is low, if your debt hurts your credit score, you could still be denied.
 (Note that your income isn't a factor in your credit score.)

 How you handle debt also has an impact on your credit score.
-Paying off your balances quickly helps raise your credit score because you’re lowering your credit utilization.
+Quickly paying off your balances helps raise your credit score, because you’re lowering your credit utilization.
 If your debt is too much to handle, your credit score could suffer.
 For example, if you miss payments because you can’t afford your debt, you’ll lose credit score points.

 Ten percent of your credit score considers the types of accounts you have.
 Having experience with various types of accounts—credit cards and loans—helps increase your credit score.
-So, if you’ve never had a mortgage, your credit score could go up if a mortgage is added to your credit report.
-But, it’s never a good idea to take out loans just to boost your credit score.
+So, if you’ve never had a mortgage, your credit score could go up if a mortgage is added to your credit report, but it’s never a good idea to take out loans just to boost your credit score.
 It could backfire.
-Let your credit score build naturally by borrowing only the money you need.
+Let your credit score build organically by borrowing only the money you need.